ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 <img src="screenshots/house-prices/histogram/logbasementsize.png">

-We can see that the dense clutter in the scatter plots are now shifted towards the centre following log transormation.
-As a result, the data will exhibit less less heteroskedasticity (absence of the conical shape like in the previous plots).
+We also need to treat heteroskedasticity i.e. dependent variable(s) exhibit unequal levels of variance across the range of predictor variable.
+This normally manifests as a cone-like shape in a scatterplot between the two variables, as the scatter (or variability) of the dependent variable widens or narrows as the value of the independent variable increases.
+This is evident in the scatter plots of `SalePrice` vs `TotalBsmtSF` and `GrLivArea` shown previously, where there is a larger dispersion on one side of the graph compared to the other.

+Lets now generate the same plots following log transformation.

 <img src="screenshots/house-prices/scatter/logbasementsize.png">

 <img src="screenshots/house-prices/scatter/loggroundarea.png">

+We can now see that the dense clutter in the scatter plots are now shifted towards the centre following log transformation.
+As a result, the data will exhibit less heteroskedasticity (absence of the conical shape like in the previous plots).

 Now lets apply all the pre-processing tasks above to the test data.
 We can directly keep the same features in the test set as we did in the training set.
 We can then check if we need to replace any missing values.
 We will not need